bebenlebricolo/events-manager/trunk/readme.txt

 * fixed bug in filter em_ticket_get_post where function argument $post was not passed on
 * improved taxonomy color retrieval so it makes use of caching
 * improved/optimized deletion of multiple bookings and tickets at once if belonging to an event
+* fixed my_bookings shortcode outputting content at top of content irrespective of where it is located within content
+* fixed invalid recurrence ticket start/end cut-off date/times if both are not set for the recurring event
+* fixed bug where ticket start/end dates cannot be unset in recurring events

 = 5.7.3 =
 * fixed previous meta not getting deleted from recurrences resulting in non-saved information such as a changed featured image or location